dom-astro/dim-input/README.md

 # dim-input
-A QLik Sense extension that provided a basic input to search in dimensions with wildcards
+A Qlik Sense extension that provided a basic input to search in dimensions with wildcards

 # Choose your dimensions